viresh-ratnakar/exet/README.md

 in a new tab.

-The **Synonyms** tab looks up Princeton WordNet synonym sets for the current answer entirely in the browser (the WordNet data is loaded on first use from `exet-wordnet.js`; no server is involved).
-Edit the input field to query any other word or phrase.
+The **Synonyms** tab looks up Princeton WordNet synonym sets for the current answer.
 Incomplete lights that still contain `?` are skipped until filled.

 For cryptic crosswords, there are some additional tabs that setters may find